cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 estimators.

 <div style="background-color:#FCC; padding: 10px 30px;"><strong>Note:</strong>
-Currently the standard errors are calculated as though all respondent weights are equal.
-The result is that reported standard errors are artificially narrow.
+Currently the standard errors are calculated as though all survey weights are equal, that is \(w^\text{part}_i = 1\) for all respondents.
+The result is that reported standard errors are artificially narrow for weighted estimates.
 This will be corrected in a future update to the API.
 </div>